XL2248/MSCTD/README.md

 An example is shown as below:
 ![avatar](example_py.png)
 # Usage (Taking Zh->En as an example)
-Our code is basically based on the publicly available toolkit: [THUMT-Tensorflow](https://github.com/THUNLP-MT/THUMT) (our python version 3.6).
+Our code is basically based on the publicly available toolkit: [THUMT-Tensorflow](https://github.com/THUNLP-MT/THUMT) (our python version 3.6, tensorflow version=1.12).
 The following steps are training our model and then test its performance in terms of BLEU, METEOR, and TER.

 ## Only text-based methods